JoE11-y/NFT-Lottery-Frontend/README.md

 ### Installation

-Step-by-step guide to running this NFT minter locally;
+Step-by-step guide to running this Celo React boilerplate locally;

 1. Clone the repo